designmynight/designmynight-developers/hugo/content/faqs/Zonal-EPOS-Integration/index.md

 booking has already been added to Zonal, any updates to the core booking details will be sent, and new deposits will be sent.

-**Note:** the Zonal API does not support editing or deleting deposits from the EPOS, so any refunds processed in Collins will need to be manually updated in the EPOS
+**_Please note:_** the Zonal API does not support editing or deleting deposits from the EPOS, so any refunds processed in Collins will need to be manually updated in the EPOS

 ## Payments Valid to Push to Zonal EPOS